nodejavascript/selfhosted-mqtt-broker-nodejs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Use this to spin up a dockerized MQTT broker.
-I use it to connect various [Tasmota](https://tasmota.github.io/install/) devices and collect metrics with [https://hub.docker.com/r/kpetrem/mqtt-exporter](https://hub.docker.com/r/kpetrem/mqtt-exporter).
-This project was authored May 5, 2021, 7:35 PM privately on [GitLab](https://gitlab.com/) for about a year until it went public.
+I use it to connect various [Tasmota](https://tasmota.github.io/install/) devices and collect metrics with [hub.docker.com/r/kpetrem/mqtt-exporter](https://hub.docker.com/r/kpetrem/mqtt-exporter).
+This project was authored May 5, 2021, 7:35 PM privately on [GitLab](https://gitlab.com/) for about a year until I made it opensource.

 ### Prerequisites
 Learn about [MQTT](https://mqtt.org/) and installing a client which are [readily available](https://play.google.com/store/search?q=mqtt) on desktops and play stores.
 Anything that publishes to MQTT can use this as a broker.

 ### Installation
 1. Review [./package.json](https://github.com/nodejavascript/selfhosted-mqtt-broker-nodejs/blob/main/package.json) for dependencies.